 *picture is a stock photo

 As she grew older, some of her sisters moved to America.
-Lucy was a teenager by then and was very suicidal.
-She didn’t want to tell her sisters why, but she admitted she needed help and wanted to come to America.
-Eventually, she was trafficked in to Florida to work on a strawberry farm.
-It was there that she met the father of her first child.
-He was physically abusive towards her, but eventually she escaped with her young son and went to live with one of her sisters.
+Lucy was a teenager by then and had become suicidal.
+She didn’t want to tell her sisters why, but she admitted she needed help.
+Eventually, she was trafficked in to Florida where she had a child, began working on a farm, and moved in with her sisters.

 Eventually, Lucy found out he was using cocaine.
 It continued until one night, he stole all her money, overdosed, and ended up in the hospital.
 When he came back, he quit drinking and doing drugs.
-He said he was committed to their relationship and things returned to normal for a while.
-But after making a new friend there who was using, Marcus fell back into his old habits.
-He told her she couldn’t leave him – she didn’t speak English and was undocumented; he could speak English and was an American citizen.
+Things returned to normal for a while.
+But after making a new friend who was using, Marcus fell back into his old habits.
+He told Lucy she couldn’t leave him – she didn’t speak English and was undocumented; he could speak English and was an American citizen.
 Who would believe her if she went for help?

 It all came to a breaking point one morning when Lucy was getting ready for work.
-After a violent confrontation with Marcus, she was able to get her and her children's things and went to stay with a friend.
-A few days later, he tried to force his way into Lucy’s friend’s house to get the children.
-Her oldest son called Lucy at work when it happened, frantic and scared.
-She was able to call Marcus and divert him; instead of going after her children, he showed up at Lucy’s work.
+After a violent confrontation with Marcus, she and her children went to stay with a friend.
+A few days later, he tried to force his way into Lucy’s friend’s house to get the kids.
+Her oldest son called Lucy at work, terrified, and she was able to divert Marcus.
+Instead of going after her children, he showed up at Lucy’s work.
 He tried to kidnap her, dragging her to his truck, but her coworkers intervened and called the police.

 How You Can Support Our Work